jsa2/aadcookiespoof/readme.md

 https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-risks#sign-in-risk

+*Unfamiliar sign-in properties can be detected on both interactive and non-interactive sign-ins.
+When this detection is detected on non-interactive sign-ins, it deserves increased scrutiny due to the risk of token replay attacks.*

 *This detection indicates that there are abnormal characteristics in the token such as an unusual token lifetime or a token that is played from an unfamiliar location.
 This detection covers Session Tokens and Refresh Tokens.*

 ---